joppuyo/acf-image-aspect-ratio-crop/readme.txt

 3. Option to re-crop the image after upload

 == Changelog ==

+= 3.2.0 =
+* Feature: Added an option to use a pixel size instead of aspect ratio.
+Check the [readme](https://wordpress.org/plugins/acf-image-aspect-ratio-crop/) for more information about how it works.
+* Fix: Fixed images displaying in wrong rotation in WP < 5.3
+* Fix: Visual bug fixes to cropper and field edit buttons to prevent overflowing of elements
+* Change: updated tested WP version to 5.4

 = 3.1.12 =
 * Fix: Improved compatibility with WordPress 5.3 large image handing